hankypoo7/The-blooket-hacks/README.md

 the tokens and xp hack
 the get all blooks in game hack

-Thank you to @lol-jude for the get every answer correct hack
+Thank you to @lol-jude for the get every answer correct hack and spam open boxes hack

 If any of the hacks need to be updated ask either @Hankypoo7 or @Snowflake-Coder-H2o